Uberspace/lab/source/guide_firefly-iii.rst

 After the installation has finished, remove your unused :manual:`DocumentRoot <web-documentroot>` and create a new symbolic link to the ``firefly_iii/public`` directory.

-.. warning:: Please make sure your DocumentRoot is empty before removing it.
-This step will delete all contained files if any.
-You can also rename the folder to something that's not ``html``.

 .. code-block:: console

  [isabell@stardust ~]$ cd /var/www/virtual/$USER/